cmu-delphi/covidcast-pnas/forecast/code/README.md

 ## `hotspots/`

-The below two files must be run in order to rerun all "hotspot" analysis.
+The below two files must be run in order to reproduce all "hotspot" analysis.

 1. `hotspot_signals.R` -- runs all models with signals and saves results
 1. `evaluate_hotspots.R` -- scores the forecasts against actuals and saves results